 Solar has entered the mainstream as the world’s cheapest energy source, leaving many people wondering how solar PV can be so efficient and inexpensive while still providing “green” energy.
-Answering that question means understanding how solar panels work and what exactly they’re made of.
-Most solar panels available on the market are made of monocrystalline, polycrystalline, or thin film (“amorphous”) silicon.
-In this article, we’ll explain the different ways solar cells are made and what materials are required to manufacturer a solar panel.
+Answering that question means understanding how solar energy work, how solar panels are manufactured and what the parts of a solar panel are.
+Most panels available on the market are made of monocrystalline, polycrystalline, or thin film (“amorphous”) silicon.
+In this article, we’ll explain the different ways solar cells are made and what parts are required to manufacture a solar panel.

-Solar photovoltaics are made with a number of components, the most important of which are silicon cells.
+Solar photovoltaics are made with a number of parts, the most important of which are silicon cells.
 Silicon, atomic number 14 on the periodic table, is a nonmetal with conductive properties that give it the ability to convert sunlight into electricity.
 When light interacts with a silicon cell, it causes electrons to be set into motion, which initiates a flow of electricity.
 This is known as the “photovoltaic effect.”

 However, silicon cells alone can’t provide electricity for your home.
 They are paired with a metal casing and wiring, which allow the solar cell’s electrons to escape and supply useful power.
-Silicon comes in a number of different cell structures: single cell (mono-crystalline), polycrystalline or amorphous forms, most commonly associated with thin film solar panels.
+Silicon comes in a number of different cell structures: single cell (monocrystalline), polycrystalline or amorphous forms, most commonly associated with thin film solar panels.

 Polycrystalline solar cells are also silicon cells, but rather than being formed in a large block and cut into wafers, they are produced by melting multiple silicon crystals together.
 Many silicon molecules are melted and then re-fused together into the panel itself.
 Polycrystalline cells are less efficient than monocrystalline cells, but they are also less expensive.
 They have a blueish hue that is often associated with the aesthetic of SolarWorld solar panels.

-Finally, amorphous silicon cells create flexible panel materials that are often used in thin film solar panels.
+Finally, amorphous silicon cells create flexible solar panel materials that are often used in thin film solar panels.
 Amorphous silicon cells are non-crystalline and instead are attached to a substrate like glass, plastic or metal.
 For this reason, thin film solar panels are true to their name: they are lean and bendable, unlike a standard panel.
 Though an ideal use case for versatility, amorphous solar cells are very inefficient compared to mono or polycrystalline cells.
-First Solar is best known for manufacturing thin film panels in the U.S.
+First Solar is best known for manufacturing thin-film panels in the U.S.

-Should you make your own solar panels?
+Can you make your own solar panels?

-For anyone wanting to install solar who is considering a do-it-yourself route, there are a number of factors to consider such as warranties, longevity of output, efficiency and overall cost.
+For anyone wanting to install solar who is considering a do-it-yourself route, there are a number of factors to consider such as warranties, the longevity of output, efficiency and overall cost.
 To get a full sense of this breakdown, check out our article on the pros and cons of DIY solar.
 If you’re looking for a personalized estimate for what a solar installation would cost based on your specific location and roof type, try our Solar Calculator.
 For homeowners interested in receiving quotes from local, pre-screened installers, check out the EnergySage Solar Marketplace.